Over $175 Million Collected For Our Clients and Their Families

 Different Countries Have Different Standards

 U.S. federal and state standards for the loading, maintenance, and operation of trucks are different from the standards in Mexico.
 However, when a cross-border trucking accident takes place in the U.S., U.S. laws are applied.
-However, investigation may be more complex because of the need to determine ownership and liability.
+However, the investigation may be more complex because of the need to determine ownership and liability.

 At Snyder & Wenner, P.C., our trial lawyers are meticulous in finding the details necessary to present an effective case, both to insurance companies in settlement discussions and to juries in the courtroom.
 The more serious the injuries, the more important it is to know all the causes of a cross-border trucking accident and determine all the liable parties.